Year 9 Humanities and Social Sciences

 COURSE CONTENT:

-In Year 9 HASS students study the following subjects:
+In Year 9 Humanities and Social Sciences (HASS) students study the following subjects:

 History